 - Promotional display: Increased sales will surely be achieved through an effective in-store display.
 Pull marketing in the store increases impulse buying potential due to the exposure of a particular brand or category.
 It is essential to identify if shoppers visit the promotional display before or after visiting the category.

-Business Intelligence has become an essential tool for category managers’ decision-making process and retailers are now, more than ever, finding new ways to track in-store behavior.
+Business Intelligence has become an essential tool for category management decision-making processes.
+Retailers are now, more than ever, finding new ways to track in-store behavior.
 By means of a retail analytics tool such as Shoppermotion, retailers and manufacturers will be ready to optimize their shelves in no time.
 The digitalization of the stores and the application of advanced in-store analytics has demonstrated a positive impact on the merchants’ bottom line and a better way to manage their categories.